-Researcher Dr. Kristen Neff reminds us to recognize our common humanity.
+Researcher Dr. Kristin Neff reminds us to recognize our common humanity.
 We, as sentient beings, share in our experiences of loss, grief, loneliness, and hopelessness.
 We share the experiences of hope, adventure, enjoyment, and love.
 Her findings are key to the necessity for self-compassion and kindness.

 Yielding to being charitable to oneself naturally grows in an atmosphere of gratitude.
 The beauty of existing on this planet with beings just like us is the prospect for connection.
 Unfortunately, if we have been hurting and hiding from others, we have likely isolated ourselves from the possibility for trusting again.

 We can find hope in our situation by seeking out help when we need it.
 There is nothing more lovely than the sound of someone’s voice encouraging you and loving you.
 What do we risk not having when we decide to hide?